 Justin Skeesuck offers a free e-book containing 20 accessible travel tips and resources for disabled travellers, as well as consulting services for service providers.
-He also offers a training video series at http://accesstravelacademy.com/, the first of which is free, wherein he promises to 'show you how to travel anywhere with limited mobility...regardless of your physical disability'.
+He also offers a training video series, the first of which is free, wherein he promises to 'show you how to travel anywhere with limited mobility... regardless of your physical disability'.